“First item up: 4 tickets to the May 5 Sporting KC game! We’ll start the bidding at $150!”

 The end of March brings the new auction date and a recital by senior Cherrish Palmer.
 Would you pray that the weather has no further impact on any of these events?
 We thank the Lord for each of the students, faculty, and staff who make these events happen.
 Would you pray for health and energy to abound?
 Finally, we hope you’ll consider attending one or more of the upcoming events!

 On February 8, Christian leaders and Calvary students gathered for a one-day conference focused on creation.
 Dr. Baurain taught the first session, and Dr. Cone spoke on how to use the truth about creation in evangelism and discipleship.
 Dr. Gromacki’s lesson on why believing in a literal Adam matters doubled as Chapel for the students.
 After lunch, Dr. Dodds addressed the theological significance of creation.
 Dr. Boyd taught the final session of the day.
-He is the director of the Center for Interdisciplinary Creation Studies here at Calvary.
 It is our prayer that all of the attendees came away with an understanding of the importance of the literal, six-day creation.

 The first place team (from left: John Oglesby, Cory Trowbridge, Lance Rensberger, and Dr. Bitner) received their trophies from Dr. Hessel (back).